 - Fitness Rooms: These rooms will be closed for the fall semester to allow our staff to focus attention on higher traffic area cleaning.
 Students will be referred to Crest Wellness Center memberships for fitness needs.

-- Computer Labs/Printing Stations: Labs will be closed but centralized printing stations will remain available within the residence halls.
+- Printing Stations: Centralized printing stations will remain available within the residence halls.

 - Drinking Fountains: The water bottle filler will be accessible, but student should not use the drinking spigot.